rsyslog/loganalyzer/README.md

 Adiscon LogAnalyzer, a web frontend to log data from the same folks the created rsyslog

 # changes
+ - support number ranges in filter, i.e. severity:3-6 -> where severity in (3,4,5,6)
+ - support quoted filters, i.e. syslogtag:-="dhcp,info",-="wireless,info",-"system%,account" ->  where (syslogtag <> 'dhcp,info' AND syslogtag <> 'wireless,info' AND syslogtag NOT LIKE '%system%,account%' )
  - support TRACE syslog level;
  - add loglevel style colors and change color for full line;
  - limit empty search to 6h;